 Applying for the CWB

-The Canada Worker’s Benefit (CWB) is a refundable federal tax credit available automatically to eligible low-income married or common-law couples and individuals who file taxes.
+The Canada Workers Benefit (CWB) is a refundable federal tax credit available automatically to eligible low-income married or common-law couples and individuals who file taxes.
 The CWB has two parts: the basic CWB amount and the disability supplement.
-Additional benefits are provided to taxpayers who are eligible for the Disability Tax Credit.
+The supplement is provided to taxpayers who are eligible for the Disability Tax Credit (DTC).

-To be eligible for the Canada Workers Benefit, you must meet the following requirements:
+To be eligible for the CWB, you must meet the following requirements:

 You are not eligible if: